massimilianofurlan/nn_bimatrix_games/README.md

     ```

 2. **Install Python:**
-   Ensure Python 3.12 is installed.
+   Make sure Python is installed.
 On macOS, you can use Homebrew:

     ```bash
     brew install python3.12